mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ### Limits and critiques of constructionist game making

-This alignment of approach also extends to some of teh limits of PBL approach.
+This alignment of approach also extends to some of the limits of PBL approach.
 The critique of PBL as 'pure discovery' learning is often misjudged, missing some of the less visible scaffolds often in place to support learner to access learning, and to reflect on learning that has taken place.
 However, the range of applications of PBL creates significant challenges in communicating the types and specific details of appropriate scaffolding.
 The situated nature of the learning makes representation of practice difficult.

+While some of the studies outlined above do mention scaffolding in place, many do not.
 FIND RELEVANT RESEARCH HERE ON PBL AND SCAFFOLDING.

 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, but also caution against the potential subsuming of a constructionist approach into instruction-based  approaches limited to curricular concerns [@thumlert2018learning].

 It behoves us to revisit the purpose of game making.
 Critics [@thumlert2018learning; @vossoughi_making_2016] , position a constructionist approach as implicitly favouring the following: coding to progress to join the computer programming industry, developing a deeper understanding of curricular concepts, and develop employability (21st Century) skills in young people.
-Thumlert  cautions against the appropriation of such skills as "creativity and “design thinking” are similarly colonized by market-driven agendas and discourses."[@thumlert2018learning, p.4], rather than being mobilised for critical and emancipatory reasons.
+Thumlert  cautions against the appropriation of such skills as "creativity and 'design thinking' are similarly colonized by market-driven agendas and discourses."[@thumlert2018learning, p.4], rather than being mobilised for critical and emancipatory reasons.

 It is important, in the interests of balance, to separate out some of the positives from the limits here.
 The school has done good work (tools, design principles) that can be built on.

-**Returning to developing Computational Fluency** PERHAPS NOT - MORE OF A BRIDGE TO NEXT SECTION PERHAPS To refocus this review, let's return to focus of computational fluency.
+**Returning to developing Computational Fluency** PERHAPS NOT - MORE OF A BRIDGE TO NEXT SECTION PERHAPS

+To refocus this review, let's return to focus of computational fluency as the focus for one of the research questions.
+Why choose this concept rather that broader 21 Century skills?

+In their project-based intervention, Girls Creating Games, Denner and Werner focused on pair programming of games to develop IT fluency, contrasting it to IT literacy [@werner_middle_2005-1]

 ## Context of game making and digital projects at home and other informal settings